-I hold that the claimant's actions showed a deliberate and willful disregard of the standards the employer had a right to expect, showed a gross indifference to the employer's interests and therefore constituted gross misconduct in connection with the work.
-An unemployment disqualification shall be imposed based on Md.
+The claimant's actions showed a deliberate and willful disregard of the standards the employer had a right to expect, and gross indifference to the employer's interests, which constituted gross misconduct in connection with the work.
+An unemployment disqualification will be imposed based on Md.
 Code, Ann., Labor & Emp.
-Article, Section 8-1002 pursuant to this separation from this employment.
+Article, Section 8-1002 pursuant to this separation from employment.